 I heard the soft grunts before I started over the small hill.
 No memory registered to associate the odd sound with anything familiar, so I kept walking.
 Reaching the top of the small hill, I stopped to examine the pile of shag carpet twisting and turning on the trail ahead – dust and debris flying.

 “Crap,” I said, taking a step back!
 Grunts, dust, carpet – the light bulb flickered.
 A large grizzly was taking a dust bath in the middle of the trail, rubbing itself on a stump beside the path.

 I couldn’t go back.
-Long-distance hikers DID NOT backtrack.
-Just like runners did not run the extra mile, or chefs use Crisco.
+Long-distance hikers DID NOT backtrack, just like runners did not run the extra mile or chefs used Crisco.
 I could not go around, with a drop-off to the river on my left and a cliff about 40 yards to my right – so I waited.